DmitriBogdanov/UTL/docs/module_json.md

 > [!Note]
 > Despite rather competitive performance, considerably faster parsing can be achieved with custom formatters, SIMD and unordered key optimizations (see [simdjson](https://github.com/simdjson/simdjson), [Glaze](https://github.com/stephenberry/glaze), [RapidJSON](https://github.com/Tencent/rapidjson)  and [yyjson](https://github.com/ibireme/yyjson)), this, however often comes at the expense of user convenience (like with *RapidJSON*) or features (*simdjson* is parser-only, *yyjson* is `C` and doesn't include reflection, *Glaze* has it all, but requires [C++23](https://en.cppreference.com/w/cpp/23)).

-> [!Tip]
-> Use GitHub's built-in [table of contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to navigate this page.

 ## Feature Support